ManatiCR/manati-vm/README.md

 - Open the `config.yml` file, follow the instructions into the file and  edit as necessary.

+   Be careful with this point, specifically with the **synced folder** settings, this settings is critical for the proper operation of the VM, With this setting you can specify the folder in your **local machine** that will contain the sites to sync with the VM.
 - Finally, execute:

       vagrant up